Withholding Tax Agent

 Classify payment type and source jurisdiction Is the payment royalties, interest, dividends, services, board compensation, rents, or other FDAP income, and what is the source jurisdiction (US, UK, EU Member State, or third country) per place-of-payment plus payer-residence rules?
 AI Agent Vendor

-LLM interpretation of contract terms plus invoice description against IRC Section 861 source rules, UK CTA 2009 + ITA 2007 source rules, OECD Model Convention Article 11 (interest) Article 12 (royalties); confidence + features logged, every classification reviewable; downstream rule-based steps require deterministic source-jurisdiction input
+LLM interpretation of contract terms plus invoice description against IRC Section 861 source rules, UK CTA 2009 and ITA 2007 source rules, OECD Model Convention Article 11 (interest) and Article 12 (royalties); the confidence and the features are logged, every classification reviewable; downstream rule-based steps require deterministic source-jurisdiction input

 Decision Record